StephanHCB/go-generator-lib/README.md

 ```

 This defines two templates `src/sub/sub.go.tmpl` and `src/main.go.tmpl` and what target path
-they'll be rendered to.
+they'll be rendered to in the target directory.
 It also specifies which parameter variables will be available during rendering.

   * If a variable does not have a default value, it is a required parameter.
   * if a variable has a pattern set, the parameter value must regex-match that pattern.
 Please be advised that